 The simplest method to do that is to complete the following two-step process:

 It is possible, however, to use an alternative approach and bypass Data Element creation.
-You can directly reference an argument from a Dynamic Media Viewer event by entering the fully qualified name of the event argument in the value input field of the Analytics variable assignment, surrounded by percent (%) signs.
+You can directly reference an argument from a Dynamic Media Viewer event.
+Enter the fully qualified name of the event argument in the value input field of the Analytics variable assignment.
+Be sure you surround by percent (%) signs.
 For example,

-Note that there is an important difference between using Data Elements and direct event argument reference.
-For Data Element, it does not matter which event triggers the Set Variables action, the event that triggers the Rule can be unrelated to Dynamic Viewer (like a mouse click on the web page from the Core extension).
+There is an important difference between using Data Elements and direct event argument reference.
+For Data Element, it does not matter which event triggers the Set Variables action.
+The event that triggers the Rule can be unrelated to Dynamic Viewer (like clicking the web page from the Core extension).
 But, when using a direct argument reference it is important to ensure that the event that triggers the rule corresponds to the event argument that it references.

 For example, referencing